 In this expression $M_*$ is the fundamental Planck scale and {\it not} the usual (3+1)-dimensional one.
 The Hawking temperature of the black hole reads

-The behavior is qualitatively the same as in the 4-dimensional case.
-Whatever the number of extra-dimensions the black hole mass diverges at finite time in a static thermal bath.
-If however, the temperature of the bath decreases with time and the black hole is not too large at the initial time, the black hole mass will also tend to an asymptotic value.
+The behavior is qualitatively the same as in the four-dimensional case.
+Whatever the number of extra dimensions the black hole mass diverges at finite time in a static thermal bath.
+If, however, the temperature of the bath decreases with time and the black hole is not too large at the initial time, the black hole mass will also tend to an asymptotic value.
 The dynamics will then, at some point, be dominated by the evaporation and the mass will vanish.